rebeccapower/test/index.md

 As Covid-related restrictions begin to ease, the University of Prince Edward Island has generously renewed their offer to host a hybrid [Islandora](https://www.islandora.ca/) conference, based in Charlottetown, PEI.

-The event is tentatively scheduled for **August 2 - 5th, 2022**, and we are currently hoping for **both online and in-person** workshops/presentations, with flexible options for registration.
+The event is scheduled for **August 2 - 5th, 2022**, and we are currently planning **online and in-person** workshops/presentations, with flexible options for registration.

+## Call for Proposals!

+Submissions to the Call for Proposals have been opened!
+Please submit [here](https://forms.gle/BhAh5Ch27J5XvvmS8).

 ## IslandoraCon Programming Committee